comvos/comvosfilelist/doc/templating.md

 #### includeStylesheet and includeJavascript ####

-Including style sheets and javascript in extensions the old TYPO3 issnt nice as you have to do this in what's next to a controller: the pi-class.
+Including style sheets and javascript in extensions the old TYPO3 way issnt nice as you have to do this in what's next to a controller: the pi-class.

 Moving this into the template, you can now add your prefered stylesheet easily